ronakupadhyaya/Horizons-week-03/day6/depend.md

 Here, A depends on B and C. B depends on E and D and so on.

-##How does one find the right order of installing the packages?
+## How does one find the right order of installing the packages?

-To find the correct order for installing dependencies, me need to represent the data on your program.
+To find the correct order for installing dependencies, we need to represent the data on your program.
 To do this, we'll use Graphs with modules and edges that symbolize dependencies.

-## Exercise
+## Exercise files
-1. Inheritance <br>

 Files: `week01/day2/depend.js` and `week01/day2/depend.html`